VeselinTodorovv/CabTap-DiplomenProekt/readme.md

 * **Database Initialization:** The PostgreSQL database is initialized with the name `CabTapDB` and the user `postgres`.
 The password is set via the `POSTGRES_PASSWORD` environment variable in the `docker-compose.yml` file.
 * **Data Persistence:** Data is persisted using Docker volumes.
 The volume `postgres-data` ensures that data is not lost when containers are stopped or removed.
-* **Health Checks:** Consider implementing health checks for the PostgreSQL container to ensure it is ready before the application attempts to connect.
-This can be done by adding a `healthcheck` section in the `docker-compose.yml` file.

-If you need further assistance or have any questions, feel free to ask!